-- Provide shelter for trapped animals by covering the trap with opaque plastic (cooler areas) or with shade cloth (hotter areas).
+- Provide shelter for trapped animals by covering the trap with opaque plastic or canvas (cooler areas) or with hessian or shade cloth (hotter areas).

 - If traps cannot be sheltered from the sun, they should be closed during the day if temperatures are high.